Lu Xun: Education

 In 1902, Lu Xun left for Japan on a Qing government scholarship to pursue an education in foreign medicine.
-After arriving in Japan he attended the "Kobun Institute", a preparatory language school for Chinese students attending Japanese universities.
-After encouragement from a classmate, he cut off his queue (which all Han Chinese were legally forced to wear in China) and practiced jujutsu in his free time.
-He had an ambiguous attitude towards Chinese revolutionary politics during the period, and it is not clear whether he joined any of the revolutionary parties (such as the Tongmenghui) that were popular among Chinese expatriates in Japan at that time.
+After arriving in Japan he attended the Kobun Institute, a preparatory language school for Chinese students attending Japanese universities.
+After encouragement from a classmate, he cut off his queue that Han Chinese were obliged to wear at the time, and practiced jujutsu in his free time.
+He had an ambiguous attitude towards Chinese revolutionary politics during the period, and it is not clear whether he joined any of the revolutionary parties that were popular among Chinese expatriates in Japan at that time, such as the Tongmenghui.
 He experienced anti-Chinese racism, but was simultaneously disgusted with the behaviour of some Chinese who were living in Japan.
-His earliest surviving essays, written in Classical Chinese, were published while he was attending this school, and he published his first Chinese translations of famous and influential foreign novels, including Jules Verne's From the Earth to the Moon and Twenty Thousand Leagues Under the Sea.
+His earliest surviving essays, written in Literary Chinese, were published while he was attending this school, and he published his first Chinese translations of famous and influential foreign novels, including Jules Verne's From the Earth to the Moon and Twenty Thousand Leagues Under the Seas.

-In 1904, Lu began studying at the Sendai Medical Academy, in northern Honshu, but remained there for less than two years.
+In 1904, Lu began studying at the Sendai Medical Academy in northern Honshu, but remained there for less than two years.
 He generally found his studies at the school tedious and difficult, partially due to his imperfect Japanese.
 While studying in Sendai he befriended one of his professors, Fujino Genkurō, who helped him prepare class notes.
 Because of their friendship Lu was accused by his classmates of receiving special assistance from Fujino.

-Lu later recalled his mentor respectfully and affectionately in an essay, "Mr Fujino", published in Dawn Blossoms Plucked at Dusk.
-This essay, today one of his most publicly renowned works, is in the middle school literature curriculum in China.
-Fujino later repaid Lu's respect in an obituary essay on his death, in 1937.
-The Sendai Medical Academy is now the medical school of Tohoku University.
+Lu later recalled his mentor affectionately in the essay "Mr Fujino", published in Dawn Blossoms Plucked at Dusk.
+The essay has since become one of his most widely renowned works, and is read in the Chinese middle school curriculum.
+Fujino later reciprocated Lu's respect in an obituary written for Lu after his death in 1937.

 While Lu Xun was attending medical school, the Russo-Japanese War (1904–1905) broke out.
 Part of the war was fought on disputed Chinese land.
-While the war was being fought it became common for lecturers to show slides of pictures from the war to their students after their classes had ended.
-After one of his biology classes Lu was shown a scene in which a Japanese soldier was about to behead a Chinese man who had allegedly spied for the Russians, surrounded by Chinese who were apathetic to the scene.
-In his preface to Nahan, the first collection of his short stories, Lu explained how viewing this scene influenced him to quit studying foreign medicine, and to become a literary physician to what he perceived to be China's spiritual problems instead:
+Lantern slides used in the classroom also featured news items.
+One news slide showed a public execution of a Chinese prisoner being executed by the Japanese military for being an alleged Russian spy.
+The on-lookers shown in the slide were mainly Chinese, and Lu was shocked by what he viewed as their complete apathy.
+In his preface to Nahan, the first collection of his short stories, Lu explained how viewing this scene influenced him to quit studying Western medicine, and to become a literary physician to what he perceived to be China's spiritual problems instead: